Treaty on Walvis Bay: Negotiations

 Settlement of the Walvis Bay question was tied up with the negotiations to end apartheid in South Africa.
 During the first plenary session of the Convention for a Democratic South Africa (CODESA) negotiations in December 1991, Namibian diplomats circulated a resolution proposing the reintegration of Walvis Bay with Namibia.
 Neither this resolution, nor continued lobbying at the second CODESA plenary in May 1992, met with success.
 However bilateral negotiations led to the establishment in November 1992 of a Joint Administrative Authority for Walvis Bay, on which Namibia and South Africa were equally represented.

 The Multi-Party Negotiating Forum (MPNF), the next phase of the negotiations to end apartheid, began in April 1993.
 One of the topics of discussion at the MPNF was the demarcation of South Africa into new provinces; to this end the National Party submitted a proposal that Walvis Bay should be included in the Western Cape province of South Africa, thus re-igniting the question of Walvis Bay.
 The African National Congress and other liberation movements supported the Namibian claim.
 On 16 August 1993 the Negotiating Council of the MPNF passed a resolution calling for the incorporation of Walvis Bay and the off-shore islands into Namibia at the earliest possible opportunity.

-The final treaty was signed by the justice ministers of Namibia and South Africa in Walvis Bay on 28 February 1994, with the transfer of control taking place set to take place on the following day.
+The final treaty was signed by the justice ministers of Namibia and South Africa in Walvis Bay on 28 February 1994, with the transfer of control set to take place on the following day.
 A number of other technical agreements regulating effects of the transfer were signed in February–May 1994.
 The agreement was given legislative force by the Transfer of Walvis Bay to Namibia Act, 1993 in South Africa and the Walvis Bay and Off-shore Islands Act, 1994 in Namibia, which also regulated legal consequences of the transfer.